 Get to know our nationally ranked Department of Obstetrics and Gynecology:

 The Department of Obstetrics and Gynecology at Washington University School of Medicine serves the three major missions in the care of women: patient care, education and research.
 In all that we do, the principles of collaboration, innovation and inclusiveness are evident.

 In clinical care, we practice evidence-based medicine and promote lifelong learning in our field.
 The care we provide falls along traditional academic lines, with eight divisions that represent the major clinical areas of the specialty.
 A majority of our clinical activity is provided at Barnes-Jewish Hospital, the flagship hospital of BJC HealthCare.

 Our research programs are outstanding and we are currently the second highest NIH funded Obstetrics and Gynecology Department in the United States.
-Sarah K. England, PhD, Vice Chair, Research oversees all research endeavors; our basic science research division, the Center for Reproductive Health Sciences (CRepHS), is led by Kelle Moley, MD, a member of the National Academy of Medicine.
-Methodius Tuuli, MD, leads our Division of Clinical Research.
-Our basic and clinical research units intersect to perform some of the most exciting translational work in obstetrics and gynecology.
-We are also home to one of five transdisciplinary March of Dimes Prematurity Research Centers in the US.
+Sarah K. England, PhD, Vice Chair, Research oversees all research endeavors; our basic science research division, the Center for Reproductive Health Sciences (CRepHS), which is directed by Indira Mysorekar, PhD, and the Division of Clinical Research.
+Our basic science and clinical research units intersect to perform some of the most exciting translational work in obstetrics and gynecology.
+We are also home to one of sixtransdisciplinary March of Dimes Prematurity Research Centers.
 This research focuses on fundamental mechanisms of preterm labor, which we hope will lead to successful interventions.